 Kokia genome assembly and annotation

-ABySS assembly of the 80X coverage Illumina (trimmed; raw = 111X) led to 19,146 scaffolds (25, 827 contigs) ranging in size from 500bp to 2.29Mb and comprising a total length of 520.9 Mb (Table Assembly Stats; estimated genome size for K. drynarioides = 590 Mb).
-Nearly 80% of the K. drynarioides assembly is represented in scaffolds of >50kb, which, in conjunction with an N50 of 176.7 kb, indicates a relatively continuous genome.
+ABySS assembly of the 80X coverage Illumina (trimmed; raw = 111X) led to 19,146 scaffolds (25, 827 contigs) ranging in size from 500bp to 2.29Mb and comprising a total length of 520.9 Mb (Table XX Assembly Stats; estimated genome size citation for K. drynarioides = 590 Mb).
+Nearly 80% of the K. drynarioides assembly is represented in scaffolds of >50kb, which, in conjunction with an N50 of 176.7 kb, indicates a relatively contiguous genome.
 As an additional measure of genic completeness, we searched for 1,440 Benchmarking Universal Single-Copy Ortholog (BUSCO) groups {Simão, 2015 #96} in the K. drynarioides assembly.
 This search recovered 1,377 BUSCOs (95.6%), with 1,213 (84.2%) recovered as single-copy (Table BUSCO).
-Annotation of the K. drynarioides genome (Table Annotation Statistics) resulted in 29,231 gene models, approximately 22% fewer than in the gold-standard Gossypium raimondii genome sequence {Paterson, 2012 #42}, which has 37,505 predicted protein-coding genes.
+Annotation of the K. drynarioides genome (Table Annotation Statistics) resulted in 29,231 gene models, approximately 22% fewer than in the “gold-standard” Gossypium raimondii genome sequence {Paterson, 2012 #42}, which has 37,505 predicted protein-coding genes.

-For comparative purposes, we annotated the forth-coming G. kirkii genome in the same manner as the K. drynarioides genome using two iterations of MAKER and G. kirkii leaf RNA-seq (Ramaraj, unpublished).
+For comparative purposes, we annotated the forthcoming G. kirkii genome in the same manner as the K. drynarioides genome using two iterations of MAKER and G. kirkii leaf RNA-seq (Ramaraj, unpublished).
 The preliminary version of the G. kirkii genome used here has approximately the same basic quality measures as K. drynarioides, i.e., an N50 of 616 kb and a total contig length of ~530 Mb.
 BUSCO analysis recovered approximately the same number of complete and single-copy complete BUSCOs (1,349 and 1,213, respectively).
 The same annotation method also yielded approximately the same number of gene models in G. kirkii as in K. drynarioides (29,179 versus 29,231).

 Molecular evolution between Kokia drynarioides and Gossypioides kirkii

 OrthoFinder-based clustering resulted in 21,414 orthologous groups, of which 12,281 contained only one gene from each species (i.e., singleton groups).
-A disproportionate number of G. raimondii genes were not included in any group, as compared to the sister genera (10,408 in G. raimondii versus 5,188 and 4,400 in G. kirkii and K. drynarioides, respectively), an observation explainable by the nearly 8,000 additional gene models in the gold-standard G. raimondii genome.
+A disproportionate number of G. raimondii genes were not included in any group, as compared to the sister genera (10,408 in G. raimondii versus 5,188 and 4,400 in G. kirkii and K. drynarioides, respectively), an observation consistent with the observation of nearly 8,000 additional gene models in the G. raimondii genome.
 Rates of molecular evolution among these three lineages were estimated for each singleton group, with the exception of those (n=106) where any pairwise comparison resulted in dS > 0.6 (i.e., the upper-estimate of the dS between G. raimondii and T. cacao; CITATION1).
 The median dS value for G. kirkii vs K. drynarioides was approximately half that of either G. raimondii vs. G. kirkii or G. raimondii vs K. drynarioides (0.0383 versus 0.0743 and 0.0810 substitutions x synonymous site-1 x yr-1, respectively; Table dN/dS Summary), whose median dS values were approximately equivalent (STAT TEST HERE?).
 The median dN values for each comparison showed a similar pattern, i.e., 0.0050 between the sister genera versus 0.0086 and 0.0095 substitutions x nonsynonymous site-1 x yr-1 for G. raimondii vs. G. kirkii and G. raimondii vs K. drynarioides, respectively (Table dN/dS Summary).